Our use of Cookies

 The UK National List was deleted from the Common Catalogue on 31 December 2020, so a variety must now be listed in one of the 27 Member States to be marketable in the EU.

-What effect has the Northern Ireland Protocol had on UK National Listing?
+What effect has the Windsor Framework had on UK National Listing?

-Due to the terms of the NI Protocol, the UK National List will be sub divided into two separate lists, the GB Variety List (covering England, Scotland and Wales) and the Northern Ireland Variety List.
-Initially, these lists will be made up of all the varieties on the UK National List from the end of the transition period.
-Going forward, applications for the NI Variety List will be combined with applications for the GB Variety list with decisions for Great Britain made by Defra, the Scottish Government and the Welsh Government and for Northern Ireland by DAERA.
-The aim is to keep these lists aligned.
+Due to the terms of the Windsor Framework, the UK National List was sub divided into two separate lists, the GB Variety List (covering England, Scotland and Wales) and the NI Variety List.
+These lists were made up of all the varieties on the UK National List from the end of the transition period (31 December 2020).
+Applications for the NI Variety List are combined with applications for the GB Variety List.
+These combined applications are then processed, and the relevant growing trials commissioned.
+Variety Listing decisions for GB are made by Defra, the Scottish Government and the Welsh Government.
+Decisions for NI are made by DAERA.
+The aim is to keep these lists aligned as much as possible for the UK Internal Market.

-For a variety to be marketed in Northern Ireland it must be on the Northern Ireland Variety List or the EU’s Common Catalogue and to be marketed in Great Britain it must be on the GB Variety List or the Northern Ireland Variety List.
-Due to the terms of the NI Protocol, varieties solely on the EU Common Catalogue may also be marketed in Northern Ireland but not Great Britain.
+For a variety to be marketed in NI it must be on the NI Variety List or the EU’s Common Catalogue and to be marketed in GB it must be on the GB Variety List or the NI Variety List.
+Due to the terms of the Windsor Framework, varieties solely on the EU Common Catalogue may also be marketed in NI but not GB.

 Are Common Catalogue varieties marketable in the UK?

-Varieties must be on the GB Variety List or the Northern Ireland Variety List to be marketable in GB.
-Common Catalogue varieties will continue to be marketable in Northern Ireland, but not GB.
+Varieties must be on the GB Variety List or the NI Variety List to be marketable in GB.
+Common Catalogue varieties continue to be marketable in NI, but not GB.

 Is there any mitigation for the GB Variety Listing requirement?

-An administrative process was carried out in 2019, followed by a second process in autumn 2020, to add Common Catalogue varieties to the UK National List.
-Many businesses used these opportunities, to add a large number of varieties in total.
+An administrative process was carried out in 2019, followed by a second process in autumn 2020, to add Common Catalogue varieties to the GB and NI Variety Lists.
+Many businesses used these opportunities.

 Does GB Variety Listing apply to all the same species as the EU and will this be reviewed?

-The UK has taken over or have transposed all EU legislation frozen at the point the transition period ended.
+The UK has took over or transposed all EU legislation frozen at the point the transition period ended.
 The list of regulated species may be reviewed at some point in the future.

 Does the maintainer of a listed variety have to be in the UK?